 The purpose of the gallbladder directly leads to what happens when you don’t have one.

 Your gallbladder is a thumb-sized organ that holds bile for the liver (The Awkward Yeti web comic explains this in a cute series).
-When you eat high or dense fat foods, a hormone from the lower stomach triggers the gallbladder to squeeze additional bile into the small intestines to help break down fat before moving on.
+When you eat high or dense fat foods, a hormone from the lower stomach triggers the gallbladder to squeeze additional bile into the upper small intestines to help break down fat before moving on.

 If the gallbladder is doing its job right, you’ll never know you have one.
 If it’s failing, you’ll wish you didn’t.

 Bile is made of cholesterol and other neat things.
 When the cholesterol levels get too high, they form stones.
 Unlike kidney stones, made of salts, doctors cannot blast gallstones with lasers.
 Those stones can become lodged in the bile ducts that transfer bile to the intestines, which causes pain and reduced function.
+It can even lead to blockages and infection.

 Here’s a visual way to understand what goes wrong: